, San Francisco, CaliforniaAttn: Mr. Travis Kalanick, CEO

 It wasn’t that long ago that my hometown, Miami, was the place people loved to hate.
 I know because my firm was responsible for helping shepherd the city through its biggest crisis.
 Those were the dark days when visitors were afraid to vacation here because of crimes against tourists and the way crime was glamorized on popular shows such as Vice.

-But not so many years later, having followed a very careful and well thought out plan, Miami is the hottest and hippest tourist destination in the world.
+But not so many years later, having followed a very careful and well thought out crisis management plan, Miami is the hottest and hippest tourist destination in the world.
 More importantly to you, our shareholder value numbers are through the roof.

 So I’m hoping that at least one of my readers knows you or works for you and will forward this post to your personal email address.
 Because as I’m about to show you, fixing your problem is not that hard.
 Proper crisis management requires a careful, steady, and well-experienced hand on the tiller that will guide your ship to future profits.
 It ain’t rocket science.
 But it is serious business.

-Tylenol did it.
+did it.
 Uber can too.

 And please don’t believe anyone who tells you that it’s already too late and that there’s nothing you can do.
 Look at what happened to Tylenol in 1982.
 Their poisoned product killed seven people.